Click here to access the 2023 Community Board Application, open until March 17th, 2023, at 5pm.

 Community Boards are the independent and representative voices of their communities—the most grass-roots form of local government.
-The boards are pivotal in shaping their communities and work to enhance and preserve the character of the city’s many unique neighborhoods.
+The Boards are pivotal in shaping their communities and work to enhance and preserve the character of the city’s many unique neighborhoods.
 Manhattan’s 12 Community Boards are composed of 50 volunteer members serving staggered two-year terms– thus, 25 members are appointed (or reappointed) each year.

-Each community board has a budget, a district manager and staff, and has three distinct responsibilities:
+Each Board has a budget, a district manager and staff, and has three distinct responsibilities:

 - Monitoring the delivery of city services such as sanitation and street maintenance;